 When can babies eat bell peppers?

 Bell peppers may be introduced as soon as your baby is ready to start solids, which is generally around 6 months of age.
-Raw vegetables like bell peppers can be a choking hazard for babies and toddlers so read on for age-specific preparation suggestions.
+Raw vegetables like bell peppers can be a choking hazard for babies and toddlers so check out our age-specific preparation suggestions.

 Our planet is home to more than 50,000 varieties of peppers, which are native to Central America and beloved by cultures worldwide as a spice, condiment, and vegetable (though technically, a pepper is a fruit).
 The ubiquitous bell pepper that we know and love does not contain capsaicin, the chemical compound that causes chili peppers to taste “hot” and “spicy” on the human tongue.
-Instead, bell peppers are typically sweet and sometimes ever-so-slightly bitter.
+Instead, bell peppers, also known as capsicum or simply pepper, are typically sweet and sometimes ever-so-slightly bitter.
 The taste depends on the color: green and purple bell peppers tend to be more bitter than red, orange, and yellow bell peppers, which have a fruity taste.
 Did you know that red, orange, and yellow bell peppers are actually green bell peppers that have ripened longer on the vine?

 Are bell peppers healthy for babies?

 Yes.
 Bell peppers are packed with vitamins A and C, two key nutrients that babies need for their eyesight, skin, and immune system development.
 In fact, peppers offer more vitamin C per serving than an orange!
 Peppers also offer vitamin B6, which fuels your baby with energy and helps their small bodies produce hormones that regulate mood, sleep cycles, and other bodily functions.